Mirk95/DoublePendulum/README.md

 The purpose of this application is to show the chaotic movement of **N** double pendulums, where the number of pendulums and all the initial parameters are read from a text file called `"params.txt"`.
-In the file, the initial parameters required for creating the double pendulum
+In the file, the initial parameters required for creating each double pendulum
 are:
 - **id**: pendulum identifier (from 0 to N-1);
 - **x0**: x variable of initial point;